-Each of the following activities is teaching work: planning and preparing lessons and courses for pupils, delivering lessons to pupils;
+Each of the following activities is teaching work: planning and preparing lessons and courses for pupils, delivering lessons to pupils; assessing the development, progress, and attainment of pupils; and reporting on the development, progress, and attainment of pupils.

-"delivering" includes delivering lessons through distance learning or computer aided techniques.
+- "delivering" includes delivering lessons through distance learning or computer aided techniques.
+The activities specified above are not teaching work for the purposes of the Regulations if the person carrying out the activity does so (other than for the purposes of induction) subject to the direction and supervision of a qualified teacher(2) or other person nominated by the head teacher to provide such direction and supervision. - "delivering" includes delivering lessons through distance learning or computer aided techniques.
 The activities specified above are not teaching work for the purposes of the Regulations if the person carrying out the activity does so (other than for the purposes of induction) subject to the direction and supervision of a qualified teacher(2) or other person nominated by the head teacher to provide such direction and supervision.

-^{ &}quot;delivering" includes delivering lessons through distance learning or computer aided techniques.
-The activities specified above are not teaching work for the purposes of the Regulations if the person carrying out the activity does so (other than for the purposes of induction) subject to the direction and supervision of a qualified teacher(2) or other person nominated by the head teacher to provide such direction and supervision.

-Appendix 9 Child Exploitation Response Checklist
+Appendix 5 Child Exploitation Response Checklist